thin-edge/thin-edge.io/BUILDING.md

 ## Requirements

-You can use any OS to build from source (below has been tested on Ubuntu, but we also use Debian, macOS and FreeBSD successfully), our recommended setup and required tools:
+You can use any OS to build from source (below has been tested on Ubuntu, but we also use Debian, macOS, and FreeBSD successfully).

+Our recommended setup and required tools are:

 * Ubuntu 20.04 or Debian 10.9 (Buster)
 * git